tapptitude/TTInputVisibilityController/README.md

 ## About
 Lightweight controller to keep your inputs visible when the keyboard is presented.

-This project is maintained by Tapptitude, a Product-Focused Mobile Development Agency based in Cluj-Napoca, Romania, and London, the UK, specialised in building high-quality Native Mobile Apps on iOS & Android.
+This project is maintained by Tapptitude, a mobile app development agency specialized in building high-quality iOS and Android mobile apps, for startups and brands alike.
+A lively team of skilled app developers and app designers based in Europe, we provide full-stack mobile app development services to entrepreneurs looking to innovate on mobile.

 ![](Resources/example1.gif)<br/><br/><br/>
 ![](Resources/example2.gif)